 "Armor in the future must fly, just as all other means of war must fly.
-Possessing good cross-country mobility, and gunned to destroy any earthbound vehicle, the tank will play the decisive role in the coming battles of the airheads." - MG James M. Gavin1
+Possessing good cross-country mobility, and gunned to destroy any earthbound vehicle, the tank will play the decisive role in the coming battles of the airheads."

+- MG James M. Gavin

-The U.S. Army has begun a major shift in training to focus on countering near-peer, well-equipped and well-funded adversaries fighting with an assortment of mechanized-infantry and armored platforms far more capable than the typical insurgency.
-This means a transition from attempting to win a low-tempo "hearts-and-minds" game to winning a high-tempo, large-scale, combined-arms fight against a smarter, modern enemy.
+or the last few years, the U.S. Army has begun a major shift in training to focus on countering nearpeer, well-equipped, and well-funded adversaries fighting with an assortment of mechanized infantry and armored platforms far more capable than the typical insurgency.
+This means a transition from attempting to win a low-tempo "hearts-and-minds" game to winning a hightempo, large-scale, combined arms fight against a smarter, modern enemy.
 This transition to better engage a differing mix of enemies reflects the nature of war itself.
-Tactics, techniques and procedures (TTPs) are constantly evolving as the enemy encounters our weapons' effects, just as we upgrade our weapons and training to counter his advantages.
-This is especially true in our infantry brigade combat teams (IBCTs), which have limited resources to counter bunkers, tanks and other protected adversarial assets.
-In response to this deficiency, 82nd Airborne Division has begun experimenting with a mobile protected firepower (MPF) company to augment its light battalions.

-The MPF platform promises to be a 30-ton tracked vehicle equipped with a 105mm direct-fire precision-weapon system.
-Currently, the role has been filled with U.S. Marine Corps' light armored vehicles (LAV-25), equipped with the appropriate laser engagement system (Multiple Integrated Laser Engagement System [MILES]) to simulate MPF.
-The Army has chosen two prototypes to evaluate within 82nd Airborne in 2021.
+Tactics, techniques, and procedures (TTPs) are constantly evolving as the enemy encounters our weapons' effects, just as we upgrade our weapons and training to counter his advantages.
+This is especially true in our infantry brigade combat teams (IBCTs), which have limited resources to counter bunkers. tanks, and other protected adversarial assets.
+In response to this deficiency, the 82nd Airborne Division has begun experimenting with a Mobile Protected Firepower (MPF) company to augment its light battalions.
+The MPF platform promises to be a 30-ton tracked vehicle equipped with a 105mm direct fire precision weapon system.
+Currently, the role has been filled with Marine Corps light armored vehicles (LAV-25), equipped with the appropriate laser engagement system (Multiple Integrated Laser Engagement System [MILES]) to simulate the MPF.
+The Army has chosen two prototypes to evaluate within the 82nd Airborne in 2021.
 The product of this and other evaluations will determine the platform of the proposed MPF units to be activated within the IBCTs in 2025.

+In the photo above, 82nd Airborne Division Paratroopers integrate armor enablers to support combined arms training.
+Soon, Infantry brigade combat teams will have organic light armor mobile protected firepower companies to provide them with additional firepower to counter near-peer threats.
+Photo by SSG Jason Hull
-The concept of augmenting expeditionary, light-infantry organizations with armor isn't new.
-Examples include general headquarters (GHQ) tank battalions that were tasked to support light infantry in World War II and Korea, or 73rd Armor Regiment, which air-dropped Sheridan tanks into Panama.
-These and many more historical, doctrinal evolutions produced a plethora of lessons-learned on the subject of light tank-infantry integration.
-However, in 82nd Airborne Division, which has been without an armored component since 1996, many of these lessons have been lost or discarded.
-It is valuable, therefore, to examine history as the Infantry Branch develops plans for the future.

-This article will examine several relevant historical vignettes and then discuss lessons-learned and how they apply to the development of future light-armor doctrine, which should be of interest to Armor Branch leaders and Soldiers.
+The concept of augmenting expeditionary, light infantry organizations with armor is not new.
+Examples include general headquarters (GHQ) tank battalions that were tasked to support light infantry in World War II and Korea, or the 73rd Armor Regiment which air-dropped Sheridan tanks into Panama.
+These and many more historical, doctrinal evolutions produced a plethora of lessons learned on the subject of light tank-infantry integration.
+However, in the 82nd Airborne Division, which has been without an armored component since 1996, many of these lessons have been lost or discarded.
+It is valuable, therefore, to examine history as we develop our plans for the future.
+This article will examine several relevant historical vignettes and then discuss the lessons learned and how they apply to the development of future light armor doctrine.

-Operation Torch and development of tank-infantry tactics
+Operation Torch and the Development of Tank-Infantry Tactics